danny0ceanCA/space_console/README.md

 npm run build
 ```

+## Environment Variables
+- `OPENAI_API_KEY`: API key for OpenAI used in chat-based interactions.
+- `REDIS_URL`: Connection string for the Redis instance used to store chat logs and memory.

 ## Notes
 - Uses Vite, React, and Tailwind CSS.
 - See `package.json` for scripts and additional details.